amrita759/Cafe-review/README.md

 Add star-rating system ⭐⭐⭐⭐⭐

-Connect with a real database so reviews don’t disappear after reload
+Connect with a real database

-Add Google Maps link for each cafe

 🙋 Author